 In order to effectively identify the university’s compliance landscape, a responsibility matrix will be maintained and regularly updated.
-The responsibility matrix serves as a foundational dataset identifying all of the university’s compliance obligations.
+The responsibility matrix provides a listing of key compliance areas and the responsible senior leaders and primary operational units.
 The development of the matrix assists in identifying areas of improvement in the university’s compliance objectives and the assignment of compliance ownership to the appropriate unit and individuals on campus charged with the leading the efforts of attaining excellence in those compliance areas.

 Effective communication, education and training are necessary to ensure that all campus constituents are knowledgeable and understand the applicable laws, regulations and university PRRs that apply to them.
 The university will engage in centrally tracking employee training participation.
 Training and education opportunities should include rich content development and a comprehensive multimedia presence which utilizes a variety of educational mediums.
 This includes web-based training tools and offered in-person training for mandatory and voluntary education programs.